entropyx/murray/docs/Murray Python Package/Walkthrough.md

 ```

-The results of the test provide us a visualization about the sensitivity in all periods admitted and different holdouts.
-The holdouts depend on the data and locations.
+The results are shown in a heatmap where the Quality Score is displayed, which is a measure of the quality of the experiment based on the number of treatments, periods and lift.
 By default, the number of treatment locations ranges from 20% to 50% of the total locations.
 For example, if you have 32 locations, the range of size of treatment groups is 6-16 locations.
-Whe the simulation finish, you can see the heatmap of the results like this:
+When the simulation finishes, you can see the heatmap of the results like this:

 ![Locale Dropdown](/img/heatmap.png)